Archibald Davidson: Moderator of the General Assembly

-Meanwhile, the King had, as normal, awarded the Assembly £1000 for promoting the Protestant religion (and loyalty) in the Highlands and Islands.
+Meanwhile, the King had, as normal, awarded the Assembly £1,000 for promoting the Protestant religion and loyalty in the Highlands and Islands.
 They set up a commission "for promoting the knowledge of true religion, suppressing Popery and profaneness ... (having) particular regard to such parishes in South Uist, Small Isles, Glenco, Harris, the countries of Moidart, Glengary and the other parishes of the Synods Glenelg and Argyle ... (affected) by the prevalency of Popery and ignorance".
 Missionaries were to be sent, who would be persons of "undoubted loyalty to his Majesty and of competent skills in the principles of Divinity, and particularly in Popish controversies" (p13) and they were to "teach the principles and duties of the true Christian Protestant religion, and the obligations they are under to duty and loyalty to our Sovereign King George, and obedience to the laws".
-This committee was empowered to call on the Government for help, if need be.
+This committee was empowered to call on the government for help, if need be.
 This was an annual commission, as were other commissions to "enquire into the publishing of books and pamphlets, tending towards the promoting of opinions of any kind, inconsistent with our Confession of Faith", and it was to contribute what it could to the suppression of vice and immorality.
-There were detailed rules to make sure the missionaries would only be paid if they actually did some missionary work. (p23).
-Similarly, it considered proposals to avoid people unconnected with a parish being ordained Elders there, as well as stringent rules for making sure only fit and proper persons were licensed to preach the Gospel, and even more stringent rules for the training of Ministers (six years post -M.A. study in Philosophy and then had to pass a number of tests – producing an exegesis in Latin on a contested topic in Divinity, a homily in English and a "popular sermon".
-At the end, Presbytery should check that the student was over 21, sober, and "well affected to the happy establishment in this Kingdom, both in Church and State" (p 28) with sufficient knowledge in the Greek and Latin Languages (and, often, Hebrew), and in Philosophy and Theology).
+There were detailed rules to make sure the missionaries would only be paid if they actually did some missionary work (p23).
+Similarly, it considered proposals to avoid people unconnected with a parish being ordained elders there, as well as stringent rules for making sure only fit and proper persons were licensed to preach the Gospel, and even more stringent rules for the training of ministers (six years post -M.A. study in philosophy and then had to pass a number of tests – producing an exegesis in Latin on a contested topic in divinity, a homily in English and a "popular sermon".
+At the end, Presbytery should check that the student was over 21, sober and "well affected to the happy establishment in this Kingdom, both in Church and State" (p 28) with sufficient knowledge in the Greek and Latin languages (and, often, Hebrew), and in philosophy and theology.

-The Assembly agreed to declare their abhorrence of the slave trade (page 40) and their earnest wish the legislature would do something about it, but rejected a motion to petition the House of Commons on the subject.
+The Assembly agreed to declare their abhorrence of the slave trade (page 40) and their earnest wish that the legislature would do something about it, but rejected a motion to petition the House of Commons on the subject.
 They set up a committee to examine how new taxes on horses and other taxes would affect clergy.
-A petition from a congregation in the city of St John in New Brunswick was accepted as a Parish of the Church of Scotland.
+A petition from a congregation in the city of St John in New Brunswick was accepted as a parish of the Church of Scotland.